ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/mapping/animations.md

 8. dsea_on
 9. r_sea_rock

-Textures 1-7 are commonly found in the main overworld in HGSS, Textures 1, 4-5, 8-9 are used in some caves
+Textures 1-7 are commonly found in the main overworld in HGSS, Textures 1, 4-5, 8-9 are used in some caves.